noe-protocol/noe/README.md

 - Path-selective π_safe extraction (only AST-required paths)
 - Rebuild local context per tick (avoid deep-copy)

-This improves throughput for orchestration and supervisor use cases. **It does not change the fundamental reality:** Python remains the reference and orchestration tier, not the actuator-tier safety kernel.
+This improves throughput for orchestration and supervisor use cases. **It does not change the fundamental reality:** Python remains the reference and orchestration tier, not the actuator-tier decision kernel.

 ### Production Kernel (Rust/C++)